 3. One-on-one -- It's really important to be in an environment that allows you to be yourselves without putting you in a situation where you don't want to talk about certain topics, or can't really focus all of your attention on one person.
 The only exception to this rule I could see is in places in Lebanon where group outings tend to be normative.
 However, if you're older than 21 and reading this blog, I'm assuming you have the freedom to spend your leisure time the way you want.

-4. Planning -- I'm not implying it has to be planned from start to finish, but I think a bit of forethought should go into it.
+4. Involve planning -- I'm not implying it has to be planned from start to finish, but I think a bit of forethought should go into it.
 Spontaneity is always fun, but at least there should be a plan for the first activity, whether it's dinner, a concert, a walk in a park, or anything else.
-Use critical thinking though, and incorporate the other features.
+Be thoughtful, though, and incorporate the other features.
 For instance, the cliche of "dinner and a movie" is an awful date.
 Where's the interaction between you two during a movie, especially if it's a first date?

 Ideally, a date should also be natural, easy, and comfortable.
 But given the amount of "dates" people go on where they don't feel that way, it can't really help you figure out if it's a date or not.
 But 99% of the time, if those five criteria are there, it's a date.
 Additionally, these apply to the first date, the second date, the eighth date, and the 50th date.
 That's not to say you can't double date or go out together with friends, but especially during the initial stages of getting acquainted, you should spend time alone, and then gradually introduce each other to your social circles.
 Another assumption to make is that there is at least some degree of mutual attraction with the idea that getting to know each other better could lead to a romantic relationship (otherwise, a lunch date you planned with your same-sex boss could be a date too).